 1968 – Using silicone for pad printing

-Tampoprint in Germany replace the low-endurance gelatine pads used in pad printing presses by silicone pads.
+Tampoprint in Germany replaces the low-endurance gelatine pads used in pad printing presses by silicone pads.
 This allows such presses to print much longer runs on an industrial scale.
-The image below shows a prototype of such a press.

 1969 – Muller Martini is founded